The Common Program of the People's Republic of China 1949-1954

 Once the CCP gained control, local militias, especially "self-defense corps" and "landlord troops," were labeled as "anti-Communist" or "anti-people" entities.
 The Communists mandated these groups to disband all operations by January 15, 1949.
 Members were obligated to register and surrender all significant documents, broadcasting gear, and weaponry.
 Failure to register would result in the leaders of these organizations being deemed criminals.

-The ACFTU, the CCP, and the PLA are entangled in a power struggle over control of the militia.
-Complex political dynamics have emerged among them regarding the role and authority over the militias, with workers primarily being mobilized as recruits rather than serving as their own organizers.
+The ACFTU, the CCP, and the PLA were entangled in a power struggle over control of the militia.
+Complex political dynamics had emerged among them regarding the role and authority over the militias, with workers primarily being mobilized as recruits rather than serving as their own organizers.
 Nevertheless, some individuals persisted in acting independently, such as by resisting orders to disarm.
 The broader working class, particularly in 1949 and the early 1950s, often resisted these state-run militias, which frequently failed in their intended task of suppressing working-class radicalism.
 During the land reform campaign, the militia held a monopoly on violence, preventing work teams and ordinary peasants from taking justice into their own hands.
 However, the "speak bitterness" rituals created an emotionally charged environment that was challenging to control.
 Millions of lives were lost in the Land Reform Campaign, with some falling victim to militia firing squads and others to agitated villagers.
 Neither work teams nor ordinary peasants were sanctioned to administer justice independently.

+After July 1953, Peng Dehuai launched a significant challenge to the institutional basis of Mao’s military strategy, mandating a 10-30 percent reduction in the militia and diminishing the regular military's involvement in their training.
+He reportedly referred to the militia as “a heap of flesh.”
 On July 30, 1955, the Second Meeting of the 1st National People’s Congress ratified the Military Service Law of the People’s Republic of China, which stipulated the People’s Republic of China shall practice a military service system based mainly on conscription.
 According to this law, China started to practice conscription in 1956.

 24-04-1945 Mao Zedong "On coalition government"